xyz1hang/OpenAcademy_OpenStack_Flyway/README.md

 Forklift Resources from One Cloud to Another

-1-Users and their respective roles in projects\n 2-Projects with related metadata
+1-Users and their respective roles in projects 2-Projects with related metadata
 3-Project quotas
 4-Private Keys